WanThinnn/Cryptography-Project/README.md

 ## Dependencies
-* Operating System: macOS, Linux.
-(Currently, we cannot develop this project on windows operating system)
+* Operating Systems: macOS, Linux.
+(Currently, this project cannot be developed on Windows using Python.
+However, there is a similar project available in [C/C++ for Windows 11](https://github.com/WanThinnn/CPABE-AC17-Scheme).)
 * Programing Language: Python3 (version 3.10.11).
 * Libraries:
     * [openSSL](http://www.openssl.org/)